backdrop-contrib/juiced_up_layouts/README.md

-juiced_up_split_screen  -- a full screen, split screen content area with the site menu at the top juiced_up_split_screen_none  -- a full screen, split screen content area with the site menu below the fold juiced_up_startup66 -- a full screen 66% screen content area with common regions tech startup websites often use.
+juiced_up_split_screen  -- a full screen, split screen content area with the site menu at the top juiced_up_split_screen_none  -- a full screen, split screen content area with the site menu below the fold juiced_up_startup66 -- a full screen 66% screen content area with common regions tech startup websites often use. juiced_up_demo -- the layout used on the demo website http://dev-backdropthemes.pantheon.io/node/36

 These layouts provide certain regions that supportive themes can use to add background images to from the UI.
 One reason you might use this is for a site administrator (not the original development team) to easily add different background images to the full screen splash page whenever they want.